KenPainter/GenLogic/docs/ui-notes-guide.md

 ## Summary

-UI-notes provide a powerful way to communicate table-level UI constraints directly in your GenLogic schema.
+UI-notes provide a way to communicate table-level UI constraints directly in your GenLogic schema.
 Combined with column-level fields like `expect_null_on_read`, `can_write_null`, and `writable`, the resolved schema provides complete guidance for UI implementation.